-6.5.3 Genetic distance and cultural distance
+5.3 Genetic Distance and Cultural Distance

 Our final exploration concerns the relationship between genetic distance and distance in norms, values and attitudes.
 We start with an analysis of the relationship between genetic distance and question-specific distances, for all available questions from the WVS.
-Under the null hypothesis of no relationship between genetic and cultural distances, we would expect 5 per cent of the correlations to be significant (2.5 per cent positive and significant), and the distribution of correlations to be centred around zero.
-Figure 6.5 presents a histogram of sample correlations between bilateral distance for each question, and weighted genetic distance, for the full set of 740 questions.26 The mode of the distribution is well to the right of zero, with a mean of about 10 per cent.
-Of the correlations 71.6 per cent were positive.
-In 53.1 per cent of the cases the correlation with genetic distance is both positive and significant, far in excess of what we would expect under the null.
-A substantial subset of the questions feature correlations that are quite large - for 22.4 per cent of the questions, the correlations are in excess of 0.20 and statistically significant at the 5 per cent level.27
+Under the null hypothesis of no relationship between genetic and cultural distances we would expect 5% of the correlations to be significant (2.5% positive and significant), and the distribution of correlations to be centered around zero.
+Figure 5 presents a histogram of sample correlations between bilateral distance for each question, and weighted genetic distance, for the full set of 740 questions.24 The mode of the distribution is well to the right of zero, with a mean of about 10%.
+71.6% of the correlations were positive.
+In 53.1% of the cases the correlation with genetic distance is both positive and significant, far in excess of what we would expect under the null.
+A substantial subset of the questions feature correlations that are quite large - for 22.4% of the questions, the correlations are in excess of 0.20 and statistically significant at the 5% level.25